 - Reputation: Many see Avis as the more premium company with high-end cars and the pricing to match.
 Budget is regarded as cheaper, although there isn’t that much difference in cost.
 Still, Avis has been around longer and has a history that makes it more renowned.
 Avis wins.

 - Mileage limits: With Avis, most rental cars have unlimited mileage unless otherwise stipulated, while this is more restricted at Budget.
 You will be liable for additional fees if you exceed the limits.
 Avis wins.

-- Adding a driver: There isn’t too much difference in this regard as both companies allow you to add another driver without additional costs.
-There will be extras fees per day for any more drivers and those that are between 21 and 24 years of age.
+- Adding a driver: There isn’t too much difference in this regard, as both companies allow you to add another driver without additional costs.
+There will be extra fees per day for any more drivers and those that are between 21 and 24 years of age.
 Draw.

 Overall, it seems that Avis and Budget come up equal in the contest.
 Reports and statistics remind us that Avis has won numerous accolades over the years and has been named the leading car rental company for customer loyalty by the Brand Keys Customer Loyalty Index.